 - Certain categories of licence may require the submission of additional documentation or certification (see Standardbred - Individual Licensing for more information).

 A new licensee can expect to undergo a due diligence investigation to determine their suitability for licensing.
 The total fee amounts for a licence will vary depending upon the category(s) being applied for.
-For more information on Standardbred licensing fees see: Standardbred - Licensing Fee Schedule.
+For more information on licensing fees see: Horse Racing Licensing Fees.

 Standardbred licences for an individual expire on the individual’s birthdate and must be renewed before that date for the licence to stay active.
 Standardbred licences for Stable Names (including Corporations) expire on December 31st of the calendar year and must be renewed before that date for the licence to stay active.

-Renewal forms for individuals who hold a Standardbred licence are mailed out as a courtesy, however it is the licensee’s responsibility to ensure their licences are renewed by the expiry date(s).
-Renewal applications can be made by following any of the methods described above.
+Renewal reminders for individuals who hold a Standardbred licence are sent out as a courtesy, however it is the licensee’s responsibility to ensure their licences are renewed by the expiry date(s).
+Renewal applications must be made online through the iAGCO portal.

 Change of Address

-A licensee must provide written notification of any change in permanent address within five (5) days of any change.
+A licensee must provide written notification, online through the iAGCO portal, of any change in permanent address within five (5) days of any change.